 - Food policy is formulated keeping in mind the short-term and long-term health issues for the children.

 - Junk food can causes a lot of health problems in growth and development for children like obesity, being and overweight and being underweight, due to lack of the right nutrients in their diet.
-Such issues can have severe emotional impact also because of the unwanted attention that such children get.
+Such issues can have a severe emotional impact also because of the unwanted attention that such children get.

 - Junk food does not provide an individual with the nutritional requirements which a growing body requires.

 - Studies have shown that the onset of chronic degenerative diseases such as diabetes, heart ailments, cancer etc. is closely linked to the quality of nutrition that an individual gets through their lifetime.
-Childhood is the time when the right eating habits needs to be set otherwise the risk in the middle and senior years of their life increases significantly.
+Childhood is the time when the right eating habits need to be set otherwise the risk in the middle and senior years of their life increases significantly.

-- By having the school made food, a child learns to eat green vegetables, cereals and pulses.
+- By having the school made food, a child learns to eat green vegetables, cereals, and pulses.

 - Any food prepared for a large number of people cannot cater to individual tastes.
-It is in fact important for children to learn to eat things that they may not like in terms of taste, as long as it is healthy and nutritious.
+It is, in fact, important for children to learn to eat things that they may not like in terms of taste, as long as it is healthy and nutritious.

 About The School Food:

-- The school provides regular food (pure vegetarian food without eggs) as well as Jain version of the same food from its own kitchen.
+- The school provides regular food (purely vegetarian food without eggs) as well as a Jain version of the same food from its own kitchen.
 However, the school shall not force the student to eat Jain food if he/she does not wish to.
 The school takes no responsibility in this matter.

 - The home room teachers and other teachers will do their best to monitor the food eaten by the students.
 However,

 - The school will not force students to eat.

 - The school will not force students to finish their Tiffin / served portions.

 - The responsibility for the above has to be taken by the students themselves at relevant ages.
 Taking this responsibility is a learning process for them and please keep in mind that it takes different children different periods of time to learn